Horatio Scott Carslaw

-Life
+Early life and education

-He was born in Helensburgh, Scotland, the son of the Rev Dr William Henderson Carslaw (a Free Church minister) and his wife, Elizabeth Lockhead.
+Carslaw was born in Helensburgh, Scotland, the son of the Rev Dr William Henderson Carslaw (a Free Church minister) and his wife, Elizabeth Lockhead.
 He was educated at The Glasgow Academy.
 He went on to study at Cambridge University and then obtained a postgraduate doctorate at Glasgow University.

+Career

-He was elected a Fellow of the Royal Society of Edinburgh in 1901.
-He was a Fellow of Emmanuel College, Cambridge and worked as a lecturer in Mathematics at Glasgow University, when in late 1902 he moved to Australia.
+Carslaw was elected a Fellow of the Royal Society of Edinburgh in 1901.
+He was a Fellow of Emmanuel College, Cambridge and worked as a lecturer in Mathematics at Glasgow University when, in late 1902, he moved to Australia.

 In 1903, upon the retirement of Theodore Thomas Gurney, Carslaw was appointed Professor and the Chair of Pure and Applied Mathematics in the now School of Mathematics and Statistics at the University of Sydney.
 He retired in 1935 to his house in Burradoo where he produced most of his best work.
-The Carslaw Building at the University, completed in the 1960s and containing the School, is named after him.
+The Carslaw Building at the University, completed in the 1960s and containing the school, is named after him.

-He died at home in Burradoo and was buried in the Anglican section of Bowral Cemetery.

-Family
+Personal life and death

-He married Ethel Maude Clarke (daughter of Sir William Clarke, 1st Baronet) in 1907 but she died later in the same year.
+Carslaw married Ethel Maude Clarke (daughter of Sir William Clarke, 1st Baronet) in 1907 but she died later in the same year.

+Carslaw died at home in Burradoo, New South Wales and was buried in the Anglican section of Bowral Cemetery in Bowral, New South Wales.